Arthritis Studies: A Guide for Patients

 - If at any time throughout the trial you and your doctor feel it is in your best interest to exit the trial and use other known arthritis treatments, you will be free to do so.
 This will not in any way affect your future treatment.

-- Clinical trial participants typically receive their care in the same places that the standard arthritis treatments are given -- in clinics or doctor's offices.
+- Clinical trial participants typically receive their care in the same places that the standard arthritis treatments are given -- in clinics or a doctor's office.

 - Clinical trial participants are watched closely, and information about you will be carefully recorded and reviewed.